cruddy/docs/Getting-started.md

 #### Columns

 Column will display some value in the list of items.
 It just extracts data from a model and displays it in special format.
-They are also responsible for sorting and filtering data.
-Not all columns can do that.
+They are also responsible for sorting data, but not all columns can do that.

 Here is the columns for `Post` model: